anacgsantana/anacgsantana/README.md

 My name is Ana Trindade 🇧🇷

-Graduated in Software Analysis and Development..   💻
+Graduated in Software Analysis and Development.  💻

 I'm really into about solving problems and learning.
 Always open to new challenges and ready to face changes.